Ananyeah/DataScience-Setting-up-your-playground/README.md

 ```
 Curl -sSL https://get.docker.com | sh
 ```
-Security does not allow this, but we are comfortable doing this
+There are some security questions raised while doing this, but we are comfortable doing this

 Sudo usermod -aG docker ubuntu

 Ctrl D - same as exit

 Reconnect/SSH to AWS